How to Address Common Concerns

 - Flu viruses mutate constantly, changing yearly.

-- Every year, healthy kids who have never caught the flu before, suddenly get it.
+- Every year, healthy kids catch the flu before, some for the first time.

 - Flu can spread easily at school, while playing with friends, or being out in the community.

-protected. - Scarlet died from flu complications at age 5; to her mother’s regret, she was not vaccinated.
-Watch Scarlet’s Story and share with clinic staff and parents.
+- Scarlet died from flu complications at age 5; to her mother’s regret, she was not vaccinated.
+Watch Scarlet’s Flu Story and share with clinic staff and parents.

 “I’m concerned about side effects.”

 - Vaccines, like any medication, can cause side effects.
-Most flu effects are mild, e.g., pain or redness in the arm.
+Most flu shot effects are mild, for example pain or redness in the arm.

 - This should go away quickly.
 If you have any concerns after getting vaccinated, please call us.